LBT-CNRS/UnityMol-Releases/README.md

 <b> This is UnityMol open-source version licensed under the LGPL-3.0 (see under) </b>

-<b> For commercial use, UnityMol proposes a commercial license that be negociated by contacting us at unitymol@gmail.com</b>
+<b> For commercial use, UnityMol proposes a commercial license that can be negociated by contacting us at unitymol@gmail.com</b>

 <b> For more details please read [LICENCE file](LICENSE.md).